-- 2.15 This year's bids have been considered by the Insight Board where it was agreed that, when agreeing the final programme, consideration should also be given to those schemes that meet the requirements of the Coronavirus Recovery Strategy. - 2.16 The value of capital bids received for the Council as a whole totalled £16.583m in 2022/23 and £30.791m over the 5-year period.
+- 2.16 This year's bids have been considered by the Insight Board where it was agreed that, when agreeing the final programme, consideration should also be given to those schemes that meet the requirements of the Coronavirus Recovery Strategy. - 2.17 The value of capital bids received for the Council as a whole totalled a gross amount of £16.583m in 2022/23 and £30.791m over the 5-year period.
 While the evaluation process has been carried out this year for all capital bids in the normal manner, the settlement for 2022/23 has not been confirmed.
-It was therefore proposed that at this point, due to the uncertainty in the level of funding that will be provided, no schemes will be approved for inclusion in the Capital Programme and further assessment will be carried out by the Budget Working Group once the level of funding is known and consultation has taken place.
-A list of capital bids received for this Committee is shown in Appendix 2. - 2.17 An allocation for Asset Renewal has currently been included in Appendix 1 over the 5 year period of the programme.
-Asset Renewal budgets will be reviewed and schemes will be identified prior to the approval of the Final Capital proposals for 2022/23 to ensure that funding is allocated to priority schemes. - 2.18 There have been a number of changes approved by Cabinet since the final budget proposals 2021/22 to 2025/26 were approved in March 2021.
+It has therefore been proposed that at this point, due to the uncertainty in the level of funding that will be provided, no schemes will be approved for inclusion in the Capital Programme and further assessment will be carried out by the Budget Working Group once the level of funding is known and consultation has taken place.
+A list of capital bids received for this Committee is shown in Appendix 2. - 2.18 There have been a number of changes approved by Cabinet since the final budget proposals 2021/22 to 2025/26 were approved in March 2021.
 These changes including capital sums carried forward have been included in Appendix 1.